Center-for-Grading-Reform/Center-for-Grading-Reform.github.io/pages/grading-conference/submission-information.md

 Please read the below details carefully, different submission types require different kinds of information.

-### Call For Abstracts
+### Submission Guidelines

-The Grading Conference will support four presentation formats in 2025 (posters, talks, workshops, and panel discussions).
+The Grading Conference will support four presentation formats in 2026 (posters, talks, workshops, and panel discussions).
 With the exception of panel discussions, each presentation format includes several different _types_ of papers that we encourage for submission.

 <table>
 <tr>